I’ve always loved reading.

 Unlike other books on charisma, BOLD doesn’t tell you who to be.
 It tells you what to do and shows you how to do it.

 I’m going to be heading to a few conferences this year and I’ve been working on my confidence in order to make a lasting impression.
 This book is short, sweet, and comprised of quick lessons designed to help you step outside your comfort zone.
+Perfect for a little pep-talk or quick reminders.

 Crazy Rich Asians by Kevin Kwan